MisterDr/Automaton/README.md

 - Support drag-and-drop mouse actions.
 - Introduce custom hotkeys for automation features.
 - Provide a timeline editor for recorded events.
-- Add support for linux and macOS.
+- Add support for linux
 - Add more automation features and libraries.
 - Add plugin support for custom automation scripts.